 Biophilic interior design connects your home with nature

 I love being out in nature, whether it’s going for a scenic walk, doing some gardening, or simply sitting quietly in a chair in the garden with a cup of tea.
-I love a good wildlife programme too.
+I love a wildlife programme too.

 We can’t change the fact that we need to work.
 We need to cook and clean.
 We have families to look after, young and old.
 Most of us lead very busy lives that just don’t allow us to while away hours on end outdoors.